 When the weather heats up, rock climbers head to elevation to beat the heat.
 Alpine rock climbing takes your cragging skills to the next level, requiring solid movement skills in 4th and low-5th class rock, and employs a rope for short belays and steeper more difficult pitches.
 Alpine climbing typically provides a more solitary experience in locations that achieve birds-eye views and require continuous climbing.

 There are areas all over Oregon that afford excellent alpine rock climbing in accessible settings.
-On the second day of your alpine climbing course you may climb in the Marsupials high above Smith Rock State Park, explore the Cascades on Mt.
-Washington, Three Fingered Jack or Broken Top, or attempt the summit of the unique and rarely climbed Illumination Rock on Mt.
-Hood.
+On the second day of your alpine climbing course you may explore the Cascades on Mt.
+Washington, Three Fingered Jack or Broken Top, or climb in the Marsupial Crags high above Smith Rock State Park.

-Additional dates are available upon request.
-This program can be scheduled any day of the week, but the Cascades summits are available Mondays-Thursdays only due to permitting restrictions!
-Weekend programs will climb alpine-style routes in the Marsupials area, overlooking Smith Rock State Park
+This program can be scheduled any day of the week, but the Cascades summits can only be scheduled Monday through Thursday because of limitations on all commercial permits in the Dechutes-Willamette National Forest.
+Weekend programs will climb alpine-style routes in the Marsupials area, overlooking Smith Rock State Park.